aaron-grau/curic/react/projects/piano/README.md

 ### `Recorder` Component

-* Return a `div` containing two buttons: a "Start" and a "Stop".
+* Return a `div` containing a "Start" and a "Stop" button.
 * [De-structure][destructure] its `props` argument.
 * Disable the "Start" button if `recording`, and `onClick` `startRecording`.
 * Disable the "Stop" button if not `recording`, and `onClick` `stopRecording`.